Loading...

 This study conducted a four-wave longitudinal study with repeated measurements and multi-source data to test the proposed theoretical model (N = 311).
 The data were collected at four time points with an interval of approximately two months between each wave.
 In the first wave, a round-robin design was used to measure the initial level of informal leadership status of focal members and the coworker inspiration and envy aroused by focal members, while focal members self-reported their coworker exchange relationship.
 In addition, control variables were collected in the first wave.
 In the second wave, a round-robin design was continued to measure coworker inspiration and envy induced by focal members, and focal members self-reported coworker helping and social undermining behaviors.
 In the third wave, focal members self-reported the received coworker helping and social undermining behaviors, and a round-robin design was synchronously used to measure the informal leadership status of focal members at the third stage.
 Finally, in the fourth wave, a round-robin design was used again to measure the informal leadership status of focal members at the fourth stage.
 Finally, we constructed a latent change score model to examine the theoretical model using Mplus 8.3.

 This study makes several theoretical contributions to the literature on informal leadership.
 First, by constructing a dual-path model that elucidates how coworker emotions and behaviors shape the evolution of informal leadership status, this study highlights the critical role of coworkers in the dynamic evolution of informal leadership status, shifting the research perspective from the individual level to the social interaction level.
-Second, by identifying the negative responses (i.e., envy and social undermining) of coworkers, this study complements the understanding of coworker influences in the dynamics of informal leadership status, thereby revealing the dark-side process in the dynamics of informal leadership.
+Second, by identifying the negative responses (i.e., envy and social undermining) of coworkers, this study complements the understanding of coworker influences in the dynamics of informal leadership status, thereby revealing the dark-side process in the dynamics of informal leadership status.
 Third, this study introduces the cognitive appraisal theory of emotion into the dynamics of informal leadership status, revealing the mediating role of changes in coworker emotions in driving changes in coworker behaviors.
 Fourth, this study empirically verifies that coworker exchange relationship serves as a key boundary condition in the dual-path evolution of informal leadership status.

 Depletion or fulfillment?
 The double-edged sword effect of leader humor on leader interpersonal deviance